 Deidre B. Flowers is a Ph.D. student in the History and Education program.
 She has several years of experience in government, non-profit and higher education, and is currently the Associate Director for Business Services in Columbia University’s Office of Alumni and Development.
 Deidre’s scholarly interests include Historically Black Colleges and Universities, Higher Education Leadership and Women’s education.
 She has presented her research at Teachers College’s 50th anniversary conference on The Impact of the Brown Decision on American Education and Society.
 Her resulting article, “The Launching of the Sit-In Movement: The Role of the Black Women at Bennett College,” was published in the 2005 Winter/Spring issue of the Journal of African American History.
 In addition to serving on the History of Education Society’s Graduate Student Committee, she has presented her Bennett College research at the Society’s annual conferences.
 Deidre earned her BA from Hampton University, an MPA from Syracuse University’s Maxwell School of Citizenship & Public Affairs; as well as an Ed.M. from Teachers College in Higher and Postsecondary Education Administration.

 Barry Goldenberg is currently a Ph.D. student in the History and Education program and a Graduate Student Fellow at the Institute for Urban and Minority Education (IUME) where he is the Project Director of Youth Historians in Harlem (YHH).
 YHH is an after-school program which seeks to explore how innovative history experiences and public history can be used to both improve the academic literacies of traditionally marginalized youth and produce historical scholarship.
 Barry holds a B.A. in History (highest departmental honors), magna cum laude, from the University of California, Los Angeles (UCLA) with a minor in education studies.
-Barry's first book, entitled "The Unknown Architects of Civil Rights," has been published by Critical Minds Press and is currently available on Amazon.com and in various libraries.
+Barry's publications have been featured in Urban Education, Voices from the Middle, and Education's Histories, in addition to his self-published book first book entitled "The Unknown Architects of Civil Rights" available on Amazon.com and in various libraries.
 In addition, Barry has been featured on the Harlem World Magazine Radio Show and prior to TC, served as an Intern for U.S. Senator Dianne Feinstein (CA) and volunteered abroad in Cape Town, South Africa.
 You can find his personal website at www.barrygoldenberg.com.

 Viola Huang is a Ph.D. student in the History and Education program.
 Viola earned a teaching degree for German secondary schools (equivalent to a combined U.S. B.A. & M.A. degree) from the University of Konstanz in Germany.
 She has also studied at the University of Windsor in Canada, the University of York in the UK, and the National Taiwan Normal University in Taiwan as a visiting student.
 Her research interests include 20th century African American History with a focus on social movements, community activism, and the relationship between race and education.
 She is further interested in alternative and transformative education as exemplified in her thesis which explored different models of democratic education.
 Finding it crucial to combine theory and practical experience, Viola worked as a teaching assistant in university, taught English to children, youths, and adults, gave music and dance classes, and volunteered for a non-profit project that addresses issues of racism, discrimination and stereotypes in schools.